-$$P(O|S,G) = \sum{Q} P(O|S,G,Q)P(Q).$$ (7)
+$$P(O|S,G) = \sum{Q} P(O|S,G,Q)P(Q), \tag{7}$$

-In summary, a practical diarization system should incorporate an effective search strategy to optimize the speaker inventory $\Delta$ , and a set of well-trained speaker models to infer the speaker sequence S and segmentation G. Ideally, the models should be most discriminative for speakers and fully normalized across phones.
-From this perspective, the direction in which the optimal speaker inventory is searched for (bottom-up or top-down) is inconsequential.
-Searching from either direction will in any case arrive at the optimal inventory.
-However, the merging (bottom-up) or splitting (top-down) operations in the search process do impact upon the discriminative power and phone-normalization of the intermediate and final speaker models.
-Therefore, the two approaches tend to exhibit rather different behaviors and demonstrate relative strengths and shortcomings in practice.
+In summary, a practical diarization system should incorporate an effective search strategy to optimize the speaker inventory Δ , and a set of well-trained speaker models to infer the speaker sequence S and segmentation G. Ideally, the models should be most discriminative for speakers and fully normalized across phones.
+From this perspective, the direction in which the optimal speaker inventory is sought (bottom-up or top-down) is inconsequential.
+Searching from either direction will in any case arrive at the optimal inventory1.
+However, the merging (bottom-up) or splitting (top-down) operations in the search process are likely to impact upon the discriminative power and phone-normalization of the intermediate and final speaker models.
+Therefore, the two approaches will exhibit different behaviors and relative strengths and shortcomings in practice.
 This is the starting point of our analysis for these two approaches.